cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 program tries to de-install the old version of CrypTool before installing the new one.
 Please note:
-- During de-installation not all of the directories and files in the program directories (normally "C:\Program Files\CrypTool") may be deleted.
-If so, delete these manually.
+- If during de-installation not all of the directories and files in the program directories (normally "C:\Program Files\CrypTool") will be deleted, delete these manually.
 - De-installation will delete all user generated asymmetric keys and certificates.

 If you intend to further use these keys and certificates also in the newly installed version of CrypTool, then there are two alternatives:
-  a) Import from an CrypTool version older than version 1.4.00:
+a) Import from a CrypTool version older than version 1.4.00:
-     - RSA and DSA keys:
+   - For RSA and DSA keys:
      You can export these RSA and DSA PSEs with the old CrypTool into the PKCS#12 format; and import these files with the new CrypTool.
    - For ECC keys:
      Here it is enough to copy the according files (e.g. [da][db][EC-prime239v1][1131039030][d] )
      from the old CrypTool\pse directory into the new one.
-  b) Alternatively from CrypTool version 1.4.00:
+b) Import from CrypTool version 1.4.00:
-     Copy the entire pse\ directory into another directory BEFORE doing the installation.
+   Copy the entire pse\ directory into another directory BEFORE doing the deinstallation.
 After the installation of the new version copy the saved pse\ directory to the installation folder.

 Please note that it might be necessary to adjust the access permissions if multiple users want to share one CrypTool installation.
 In that case set the access rights in the sub-trees "pse\" and "pse\pseca\" to full access for each user.

-The "pse\" sub-tree should not be manually altered as, if the structure becomes inconsistent, it may be necessary to completely reinstall CrypTool in order to use the certificate based methods.
+The "pse\" sub-tree should not be manually altered because, if the structure becomes inconsistent, it may be necessary to completely reinstall CrypTool in order to use the certificate based methods.